fadelmajid/assignmentv1/README.md

 TESTING
 -----------
-available automation testing with mochajs & chaijs just for the library. if you already run "node index.js", you can run the test by "npm test" on folder test in different terminal
+available automation testing with mochajs & chaijs just for the library. if you already run "npm start", you can run the test by "npm test" on folder test in different terminal